Chungzter/CommiZard/CONTRIBUTING.md

   `pylint` on the codebase.
 Found warnings or style inconsistencies?
 Open an issue (or better yet, fix them and push a PR!).

-> 💬 Even just asking questions — like "How does this part work?" or "Why is it
+> 💬 Even just asking questions, like "How does this part work?" or "Why is it
 > built this way?" can be super helpful.
 Sometimes explaining it reveals better
 > ways to do it!